hashicorp/vault/website/source/docs/secrets/transit/index.html.md

       <li>
         <span class="param">context</span>
         <span class="param-flags">optional</span>
-        The key derivation context, provided as base64 encoded.
+        The key derivation context, provided as a base64-encoded string.
         Must be provided if derivation is enabled.
       </li>
       <li>